nucypher/pyUmbral/README.rst

 .. code-block:: python

   # Ursula re-encrypts the capsule to obtain a cfrag.
-  # Bob attaches the cfrags to the capsule.
+  # Ursula attaches the cfrags to the capsule.
   for kfrag in kfrags:
       cfrag = umbral.reencrypt(kfrag, capsule)
       capsule.attach_cfrag(cfrag)